dimitarpg13/aiconcepts/TheDebateAroundConsciousness.md

 Stuart Hameroff on the Quantum Consciousness: [here](https://youtu.be/nJssLyvqG9o)

-Summary: microtubules are responsible for consciousness.
+_Summary_: microtubules are responsible for consciousness.
 More precisiely, The 'Orch OR' theory attributes consciousness to quantum computations in microtubules inside brain neurons.
 Quantum computers process information as superpositions of multiple possibilities which, in Orch OR, are alternative collective dipole oscillations orchestrated by microtubules.

 Another sceptic, J. Mark Bishop and his article "Artificial Intelligence is Stupid and Causal Reasoning will not fix it" [here](https://www.frontiersin.org/articles/10.3389/fpsyg.2020.513474/full).
 The viewpoint of the author can be summarized by the statement made by Gary Marcus and Ernest Davis: